tpaschalis/tpaschalis.github.io/_posts/2021-02-04-golang-runes-comparisons.markdown

 description: ""
 ---

 Many people have described Go as "C for the 21st century".
-One of the things that reminds me of this metaphor is the old-school handling of text using runes.
+One of the things that reminds me of this metaphor is the handling of text using runes.

 For a *great* introduction on Runes, UTF-8 Strings and generally text in Go, I recommend that you refer to Donovan and Kernighan's '[Blue Book](https://www.amazon.com/Programming-Language-Addison-Wesley-Professional-Computing/dp/0134190440)'.
 I feel that we can use runes to enhance performance in some straightforward ways.

 I encountered this specific example in the Go codebase while attempting to solve issue [#44052](https://github.com/golang/go/issues/44052) with [CL 288712](https://go-review.googlesource.com/c/go/+/288712/).
 Long story short, it's about validating the [major version suffix](https://golang.org/ref/mod#go-mod-file-ident) for Go modules.

-The way this check is implemented in Go modules is by directly comparing the input using runes, like 'simulating' the behavior of `strconv.Atoi`.
+The way this check is implemented in Go modules is by directly comparing the input using runes, 'simulating' the behavior of `strconv.Atoi` using `r >= '0' && r <= '9'`.

-To be honest, it's just what [Atoi](https://golang.org/src/strconv/atoi.go?s=5658:5690#L214) and [ParseInt/ParseUint](https://golang.org/src/strconv/atoi.go?s=5658:5690#L214) do in the background.
+To be fair, that's exactly what [Atoi](https://golang.org/src/strconv/atoi.go?s=5658:5690#L214) and [ParseInt/ParseUint](https://golang.org/src/strconv/atoi.go?s=5658:5690#L214) do in the background.

 ## Let's compare some code!